madmonkey71/TripleT-Flight-Firmware/README.md

 - ✅ 9-axis MARG Sensor Fusion (Madgwick AHRS for orientation)
 - ✅ Dynamic Target Orientation System (Time-based example framework)
 - ✅ Logging of PID Controller States and Dynamic Targets
-- 🚧 IMU Calibration (How do we fix drift in the madgwick implementation)
+- ✅ IMU Calibration (How do we fix drift in the madgwick implementation)
-  - 🚧 The current setup has significant drift in it's current form
+  - ✅ The current setup has significant drift in it's current form
+  - ✅ Implemented static gyro bias calibration.
+  - ✅ Tuned Madgwick filter parameters and motion detection thresholds.
+  - ✅ Implemented full hard and soft iron magnetometer calibration.
 - 🚧 Enhanced telemetry (Planned)
   - ✅ Add all data to the logging so that it's exposed to being processed as telemetry.
 - 🚧 Live Transmission of data via radio (Planned)